spbk/int-rails-junk-tracker-3000/SETUP.md

 To run the main Rails application container (`app`)

-    docker-compose up
+    docker compose up

 You can also run the container in the background using

-    docker-compose up -d
+    docker compose up -d

-And view logs for each container in a separate shell using `docker-compose logs`.
+And view logs for each container in a separate shell using `docker compose logs`.
 For example:

     # Use the -f flag to tail the logs
-    docker-compose logs -f app
+    docker compose logs -f app

 To start a bash session inside the running Rails app container run:

-    docker-compose exec app /bin/bash
+    docker compose exec app /bin/bash

 Here you should have access to `bundle`, `gem`, `node` and `rails`.